The Story Of Shane Warne’s ‘Ball Of The Century’

 Robin Marlar an English cricketer in the Sunday Times probably was the first person to describe this delivery as the ‘Ball Of the Century’.

 The 1993 Ashes did wonders for Australia, labeling it as as a force to be reckoned with.
 It not only boosted Shane Warne’s career but also revolutionised spin bowling.
-His epic throw was aptly named the ball of the century and will be talked about for many more centuries to come.
+His epic throw was aptly named the ball of the century and would be discussed for many more centuries.